About the Human Rights Clinic

 Typically, student volunteers being supervised at the Clinic will be involved in:

-- Obtain drafting experience on real briefs.
+- Obtain research and drafting experience in real legal research.